 The entire experience is soothing and relaxing.
 The electric assist settings need pedal rotation, although calling it peddling is a stretch.
 You could pedal if you wanted to, but you could just as well select a pace based on the amount of assistance and start to spin the pedals slowly.
 Use the throttle if you need to pull into traffic to pass a bus.

 The Himiway All Terrain Step-Thru Electric Bike is an economical alternative at $1499.
 You can find out how they meet that pricing if you seek it.
-Several lower-end components were withdrawn off the shelf to match the pricing point.
+Several lower-end components were used to hit this pricing point.
 However, none of it is very significant.

 Consider how the product fits together rather than looking for individual component specifics.
 You have a lot of power and a long battery life.
 It's both comfy and enjoyable to ride.
 We wouldn't advocate attempting to lift it and down stairs daily or even much transit on a rack, but it's a dream on the road.

 TheHimiway Zebra is a high-powered electric fat bike meant to speak directly to Himiway's devoted client base of speed addicts and enthusiasts of big tire e-bikes, with hints of its predecessor but promises of new.
 The Zebra is based on a revised 750W rear hub motor that produces 86 Nm of torque and is supposed to dissipate heat more effectively than the previous iteration.
 Furthermore, this motor is linked to a massive 48V, 20Ah (960Wh) battery, which provides the bike with long-range capability.